 * Maximum loan amount in Illinois is $4,000.
 Maximum loan amount in Mississippi is $2,500.
 Maximum loan amount in Tennessee is $6,500, assuming customer qualifies and accepts both the Pledge and Line of Credit.
 Minimum loan amount in California is $2,600.

 ** Car title loans may require a credit check in California.
 Motorcycle title loan and pawn approval requires satisfaction of all loan eligibility requirements including a vehicle evaluation and a credit check.

 *** To be approved for a title loan or pawn, you must be at least 18 years of age (19 in Alabama).
 Account approval subject to vehicle inspection, appraisal, and, if applicable, a credit check.

-† Proof of income is required in Illinois, Nevada, and California.
+† Proof of income is required in Illinois, Nevada, some Texas locations, and California.
 In California you are also required to provide proof of residency, and a valid vehicle registration to obtain a loan.

 ‡ Signature and personal loans are offered by an affiliate of TitleMax® and are currently only available in Florida.
 Account approval requires satisfaction of all loan eligibility requirements, including a credit inquiry, and, if applicable, motor vehicle appraisal.

 § Refinancing of a competitor’s title loan is not available in Mississippi or Virginia.
 In Illinois, you are required to have reduced your original principal balance by 20% before refinancing.
 TitleMax®, TitleBucks®, and InstaLoan®, are not considered competitors.
 Please see a store associate for details.

 - TitleMax® of Virginia, Inc. d/b/a TitleMax® is licensed by the Virginia State Corporation Commission, license number VTL-11.